A version of this article appeared in the Summer 2018 issue of strategy+business.

 Phone-enabled shopping will be one element of a broader emerging retail phenomenon: the AI personal shopper.
 Cloud-based platforms, interpreting data accumulated from multiple consumers, will allow even smaller retailers to surround individuals with a virtual extension of themselves that knows all about their shopping history, preferences, activities, and probable interests, and that has instant access to all the information available from retailers, goods producers, and service providers.
 AI will also be instrumental in providing a truly interactive in-store experience.

 Already, retailers are using data analytics and machine learning to insert customized content on e-commerce sites.
-Buy a pair of Clarks desert boots on Amazon, and for weeks you will see ads for other boots and shoes.
+Buy a pair of Clarks desert boots on Amazon, and for weeks you will see ads across various websites for other boots and shoes.
 Before long, personal shoppers will become much more sophisticated.
 Promotions, products, pricing, graphics, and text will all be customized to people’s demonstrated preferences.
-Inevitably, some retailer will overreach and people will discover how invasive personalized data can be.
+Inevitably, some retailer will overreach and people will discover how invasive personalized messages can be.
 Within a few years, companies will find the appropriate balance, and people will come to see this type of personalization as appropriate and routine.

 The payoff for many shoppers will be more effective bargaining power and faster, smarter choices.
 A consumer might say to Siri or Alexa, “Tell me about moderately priced elliptical machines,” and Alexa might hand her over to “Joe” — a voice-activated, video-on-demand virtual salesman created by Bowflex, NordicTrack, or possibly Dick’s Sporting Goods or Walmart.
 Using personal information the consumer shares, Joe could suggest which machines are best suited to her, demonstrate their use, provide comparison shopping, and then take an order and arrange delivery.
 The AI personal shopper would also keep track of the minutiae of commerce: digital receipts, warrantees, instruction manuals, and repair histories.
 This will add to the longevity of big-ticket purchases, and make it easier to maintain and upgrade them.